 Assessing Water-Related Risks in the Mining Sector

-As part of a 3-year grant from Norges Bank Investment Management (NBIM), CCSI is working with the Columbia Water Center to develop and benchmark a modeling platform for quantitatively assessing environmental risks associated with mining and their financial implications, as part of a rigorous analysis of investment for sustainable development.
+As part of a 3-year grant from Norges Bank Investment Management (NBIM), CCSI worked with the Columbia Water Center to develop and benchmark a modeling platform for quantitatively assessing environmental risks associated with mining and their financial implications, as part of a rigorous analysis of investment for sustainable development.

-As part of this project, CCSI organized an event for institutional investors to discuss water related risks from an investor perspective in September 2016 (see background brief here) and co-submitted a letter to the SEC to comment on the modernization of property disclosures for mining companies.
+As part of this project, CCSI is also researching the relationship between water-related incidents and social conflicts.
+Furthermore, CCSI has organized an event for institutional investors to discuss water related risks from an investor perspective in September 2016 (see background brief here) and co-submitted a letter to the SEC to comment on the modernization of property disclosures for mining companies.

 CCSI has also developed a framework to approach the shared use of water and water infrastructure, among other types of infrastructure, after conducting a worldwide survey of related case studies.
 Research papers on shared use in the context of other types of infrastructure are posted here.